fractal-analytics-platform/fractal-server/docs/install_and_deploy.md

 pip install fractal-server
 ```

+Fractal Server is also available as a [Conda package](https://anaconda.org/conda-forge/fractal-server), but the PyPI version is the recommended one.

-For details on how to install Fractal Server in a development environment, see the [Development](development.md) page.
+For details on how to install Fractal Server in a development environment see the [Development](development.md) page.

 ## How to deploy